 Hashtags are great if you want to organize your social media posts.
 You can click on a specific hashtag, and all the content for a certain event become visible.
-Hashtags are identifiers of your brand that enable to curate conversations and engage your followers.
+Hashtags are identifiers of your brand that help you initiate conversations and engage with your followers.

 But you know what?

 The more hashtags you use, the less engagement you get.
 The following chart from LINCHPINSEO gathers up the acquired data: